Jump To:

 Students may claim credit for any eligible test scores at any time while at UT.
 Claiming credit does not need to be finished prior to classes starting in the fall (in fact, we strongly recommend waiting until you meet with an advisor at orientation before claiming credit).
 If you are eligible for a course that you're not sure about or you know doesn't apply to your degree, you can always return to the petitioning page and claim credit for the course should it benefit you at a later time.
 You are not obligated to claim credit for a course you don't need, or a course you would prefer to (or are required to) take in-residence at UT.

-Courses claimed over the summer by incoming freshmen for the fall 2023 semester will be written to transcripts when classes begin in August.
+Courses claimed over the summer by incoming students for the fall 2026 semester will be written to transcripts when classes begin in August.
+This is normal.
+For current students, courses are written to transcripts on a weekly basis.

 I didn't do well on one of my tests and the score isn't eligible for credit.
 Will that hurt me?